payara/jakartaee-10-tck-runners/persistence-platform-tck/README.md

 To run a more specific subset of tests, look at using failsafe command-line overrides (`-Dit.test`) or editing the `<includes>` configuration of failsafe in the  pom.
+Test groups can be excluded using the `-DexcludedGroups` command line override.
+The available groups to are `web`, `platform`, and `tck-appclient`.